leanprover/lean4/doc/declarations.md

 Structural recursion
 --------------------

-If the definition of a function contains recursive calls, the equation compiler tries to interpret the definition as a structural recursion.
+If the definition of a function contains recursive calls, Lean tries to interpret the definition as a structural recursion.
 In order for that to succeed, the recursive arguments must be subterms of the corresponding arguments on the left-hand side.

 The function is then defined using a *course of values* recursion, using automatically generated functions ``below`` and ``brec`` in the namespace corresponding to the inductive type of the recursive argument.
 In this case the defining equations hold definitionally, possibly with additional case splits.

 ```lean
 namespace Hide